Revised, September 1993

 equivalent), review initiator submits dossier to that person, whose

-recommendation is added to the file.
-The recommendation may consist of
+comments are added to the file.
+The comment may consist of

 a signature indicating agreement with review initiator's recommendation

 or a narrative statement.
-If the latter, the candidate receives a copy
+If the comments were added, candidate receives a copy

 and may respond in writing.